Pediatric Orthopedic surgeons Limb Lengthening

 Leg Lengthening & Arm Lengthening for Children – Height Growth Operations

 Leg LengtheningArm and leg lengthening for children refers to a surgical procedure.
 This procedure increases the length of a shorter limb for even growth and enhances gait and function.
 It provides a procedure when your child has a notable difference in the lengths of their arms or legs.
-Differences in a leg or arm length can lead to nerve damage, dislocations, joint contractures, and muscle damage among others.
-The procedures, performed by orthopedic surgeons, will ensure your child’s limbs become the same length while getting perfect care.
+Differences in leg or arm length can lead to nerve damage, dislocations, joint contractures, and muscle damage, among others.
+The procedures, performed by orthopedic surgeons, will ensure that your child’s limbs become the same length while getting perfect care.

-At Medical City Children’s Orthopedics and Spine Specialists, we believe every child is different and special; so we ensure that each case provides the correct solutions with accuracy and precision.
+At Medical City Children’s Orthopedics and Spine Specialists, we believe every child is different and special, so we ensure that each case provides the correct solutions with accuracy and precision.
 For children and adolescents, our successes in height growth operations and arm and leg-lengthening procedures have been recognized globally.
-Dr. Shyam Kishen leads the team and his peers consider him a leading expert in this field.
+Dr. Shyam Kishen leads the team, and his peers consider him a leading expert in this field.

 What are the Causes of Variation in Leg and Arm Length?